Black-Kro/kro-ui/README.md

 - `dist`: Contains built files for distribution.
 - `docs`: Contains docs for the UI library.
 - `src`: Contains the source code for the UI components.
-    - `components`: Contains folders which each represent a different component.
+    - `components`: Contains folders that each represent a different component.
     - `styles`: Contains the base styles needed for the Kro UI library.

 ## License